xengeo/java-fundamentals/README.md

 * Use Java's basic syntax.
 * Test-drive simple programming problems using Java.
 * Test-drive programs in Java using Object Oriented Programming.
-* Explain the main differences between Java and languages like Python, Ruby or Javascript.
+* Explain the main differences between Java and languages like Python, Ruby or JavaScript.

 ## Install a Java Development Kit

 Java Development Kits (JDK) contain a bunch of tools (including a version of Java) that you need for running Java code on your machine.
-The only thing to be aware of here is the version that you're downloading - right now, version 17 is the best choice even though there are more recent versions.
+The only thing to be aware of here is the version that you're downloading - right now, version 17 is the best choice (even though there are more recent versions).

 Luckily, you can install version 17 using homebrew :)